New Zealand crush Sri Lanka to put one foot in Cricket World Cup semifinals

 Trent Boult picks up 3-37 as the Kiwis win by five wickets and edge closer to the last remaining semifinal spot.

-New Zealand returned to winning ways at the Cricket World Cup following a four-match slump as they defeated Sri Lanka by five wickets at the M Chinnaswamy Stadium and all but secured their place in the semifinals.
+New Zealand have returned to their winning ways at the Cricket World Cup following a four-match slump as they defeated Sri Lanka by five wickets at the M Chinnaswamy Stadium in Bengaluru and all but secured their place in the semifinals.

-Opening batsmen Devon Conway (45) and Rachin Ravindra (42) got fourth-placed New Zealand’s chase of 172 off to a fast start and Daryl Mitchell (43) took them close before they crossed the finish line in 23.2 overs on Thursday.
+Opening batsmen Devon Conway (45) and Rachin Ravindra (42) got fourth-placed New Zealand’s chase of 172 off to a fast start, and Daryl Mitchell (43) took them close before they crossed the finish line in 23.2 overs on Thursday.

 Keep readinglist of 4 items